 |Copyright © Nucleus Medical Media, Inc.|

-It is not known exactly why this condition develops in babies.
+It is not known exactly why this problem happens in babies.

 - Prolonged intubation